The secret life of… fat cells

 A human adult can have 30-40 billion fat cells but can vary significantly between individuals.
 A single lipid has a caloric density of approximately 9 kcal per gram.

-What is a core function of fat cell?
+What is a core function of a fat cell?

 Fat cells are both metabolic and endocrinal involved in the regulation of whole-body energy homeostasis.